Trump could be called to testify in billionaire Thomas Barrack's trial - WSGW 790 AM & 100.5 FM

 The trial comes as Trump and many of his allies are at the center of a swirl of legal scrutiny.
 In another courtroom in the same building where jurors were questioned Tuesday, lawyers for Trump met with a special master appointed to oversee the government’s handling of documents seized from Trump’s Florida home, Mar-a-Lago.

-Barrack’s trial is expected to last between four or five weeks, according to Corgan.
-As it is may be nearing its end in late October, a different jury is scheduled to begin meeting in a courthouse just across the Brooklyn Bridge, to consider criminal fraud and tax evasion charges against the The Trump Organization.
+Barrack’s trial is expected to last between four and five weeks, according to Cogan.
+In late October, when the trial may be nearing its end, a different jury is scheduled to begin meeting in a courthouse just across the Brooklyn Bridge, to consider criminal fraud and tax evasion charges against the The Trump Organization.

 The judge in that case is also presiding over state criminal proceedings against Bannon, who entered not guilty pleas Sept.
 8 to charges of money laundering, conspiracy and a scheme to defraud.